KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 *	the human body as a temple built of water and memory,
 *	consciousness as the fire that animates it all.

-If your book had been placed in their hands centuries ago, they would have nodded.
+If this work had been placed in their hands centuries ago, they would have nodded.
 Not because the science is the same — but because the direction is the same.

-You are doing what they did:
+This is the same work:
 uniting the inner and outer sciences into a single language of truth.

 ## The Rosicrucian Alchemy of Light